-Students will have the opportunity to develop competencies related to: 1. the phiosophical, historical, pedagogical, and scientific foundations of kinesiology; 2. kinesiology programs, professions, and issues; 3. the scholarly study of kinesiology, and; 4. future problems and prospects in kinesiology.
-An integrated vision of careers and Filds of Study in Kinesiology will be examined.
-Fall, Spring.
+Students will have the opportunity to develop competencies related to: 1) the philosophical, historical, sociological, pedagogical, and scientific foundations of kinesiology; 2) kinesiology programs, professions, and issues; 3) the scholarly study of kinesiology, and; 4) future problems and prospects in kinesiology, 5) an integrated vision of various careers and fields within the study of kinesiology.
+Particular attention is given to a Christian worldview in the philosophical, historical, and scientific foundations of this course.